Loading Results

 A woman holding a bowl with fresh brown and white eggs

 It’s easy to be confused about the health value of eggs.
-They have been the subject of much debate and conflicting dietary advice over the years.
+They've been the subject of much debate and conflicting dietary advice.

 For many years, experts warned eggs may be bad for the heart because the yolk contains a lot of cholesterol.
 In the 1960s, the American Heart Association recommended people eat no more than three eggs per week.

-But it turns out that eggs have gotten an undeserved bad rap.
+But it turns out that eggs have gotten a bad rap.
 At 70 calories each, eggs are a stellar protein source and a nutritional powerhouse.
 When eaten as part of a balanced diet, eggs provide multiple health benefits and are unlikely to pose a risk for heart disease.

 Heart Health

-Though a single egg yolk contains roughly 186 milligrams (mg) of cholesterol, moderate consumption of eggs doesn’t adversely affect blood cholesterol or increase risk of heart disease for most people.
+A single egg yolk contains roughly 186 milligrams (mg) of cholesterol, but moderate consumption of eggs doesn’t adversely affect blood cholesterol or increase risk of heart disease for most people.

 In fact, an egg a day can be good for you.
-Research in recent years has shown that eggs eaten in moderation may actually elevate HDL cholesterol (good cholesterol) and lower the risk of cardiovascular disease.
-Still, some people need to restrict consumption of eggs and other dietary cholesterol due to medical conditions.
+Research in recent years has shown that eggs eaten in moderation improve HDL cholesterol ("good" cholesterol) and lower the risk of cardiovascular disease.
+Some people need to restrict consumption of eggs and other dietary cholesterol due to medical conditions.
 Those with certain risk factors for cardiovascular disease are urged to talk to their doctor about limiting dietary cholesterol from eggs and other sources.

 “If eggs are paired with a source of saturated fat, usually animal sources like butter, bacon or sausage, it will raise the markers of bad cholesterol, low-density lipoprotein (LDL), in the blood,” Ms. Traxler says.
 “Eggs would be better paired with unsaturated fat sources like olive oil or avocado to reduce plaque build-up in the arteries.”